 - Get a massage: Getting a massage on your rest day might be the perfect way to relax your leg muscles.
 With a proper massage on your rest day, you can get your leg muscles ready for your next workout.

 - Sleep more: What is a rest day without a perfect sleep?
-You need to sleep on your rest day; at least get enough sleep to help your body relax.
+You need to sleep on your rest day and get enough sleep to help your body relax.

 - Engage in Yoga: Yoga is another helpful way to rest and recover your legs on a rest day.
 It helps to improve body awareness and flexibility.
 Yoga gets the entire body rejuvenated and loosens the muscles.
 The good thing is a 15-minute yoga workout can do the trick.